RallyTechServices/scrum-team-metrics/defect-response-time/README.md

 There is an app setting to let the installer decide whether the app will count all defects or only defects associated with production via a special web link field.

+There another app setting to let the installer decide the definition of resolved, that is across one or more states.

+When in Team View, each bar can be clicked to pop up a table of defects that make up that bar -- it provides a link to the defect details page and name, dates and cycle time.

 ## Development Notes

 * Whether an item is a production item is based on the existence of at least